 We use data provided by Autor and Dorn (2013) to define the frequency of "routine" tasks typically performed by employees assigned to a given occupation.
-Given occupations involve multiple tasks (routine, abstract, manual) at different frequencies, Autor and Dorn (2013) create an indicator which measures the routine task intensity (RTI) by occupation and define certain occupations as routine task intensive if in the top employment-weighted third of routine task-intensity in 1980.
-12 Occupations that score highly in the routine task intensity indicator include: Secretaries and stenographers, bank tellers, bookkeepers and accounting and auditing clerks, upholsterers, pharmacists.
+Given occupations involve multiple tasks (routine, abstract, manual) at different frequencies, Autor and Dorn (2013) create an indicator which measures the routine task intensity (RTI) by occupation and define certain occupations as routine task intensive if in the top employment-weighted third of routine task-intensity in 1980.14 Occupations that score highly in the routine task intensity indicator include: Secretaries and stenographers, bank tellers, bookkeepers and accounting and auditing clerks, upholsterers, pharmacists.
 Such occupations are assumed to be more easily automated.
 As shown in Autor, Levy, and Murnane (2003), a number of these high routine intensity occupations are in the middle of the skill distribution.
-Occupations that are considered non-routine, according to the indicator, involve high-skill occupations, such as computer systems analysts and computer scientists; electrical engineers; physicians, and low-skill occupations, such as railroad conductors and yardmasters; taxi cab drivers and chauffeurs; and bus drivers.
+Occupations that are considered non-routine, according to the indicator, involve high-skill occupations, such as railroad conductors and yardmasters; taxi cab drivers and chauffeurs; and bus drivers.